DrafaKiller/EventEmitter-dart/README.md

 ## Why is this package different?

 `events_emitter` implements the Event-based system using **streams**, then wraps it into a class that manages the callbacks, to make it more like what people are used to see in an EventEmitter.
-This allows you also to have the option to use the streams instead of callbacks.
+This allows you also to use the streams instead of callbacks if needed.

 And something very important, `events_emitter` allows you to use **type-safe** events, so you can use the same topic for different data types.
 Not having to worry about the wrong thing being passed in.